Space-Gamer/Crop-Management-System-IDLE/README.md

 Here, the data regarding the login credentials will be stored in MySQL which is used as a back phase.
 The rainfall data and the temperature data are stored in CSV files.
 The ordered seeds data will be stored in a binary file.

-# General instructions and info:
+# General instructions and info

 -Admin account created by default
  -F_ID of ADMIN: 1